liskin/work.lisk.in/_posts/2020-05-06-linux-media-control.markdown

 What's worse, when a media playing in the browser ([Chrome][mobile-chrome]) is paused and the device is locked, it [disappears after a while and can't be continued](https://youtu.be/UOXvDx6Dvas), similarly to Windows 10.
+As noted in [the notes about Firefox media controls][firefox-media-control], this might be intentional, but I don't like this: it forces me to install an app for anything that I might need to pause for longer than a few seconds, and there isn't always (a good) one.

 <i>
 (I tested this on a not at all clean, but fully updated [Samsung Galaxy